movestore/dynBrownianBridge/README.md

 Estimates a utilisation distribution of your tracked animals using the dynamic Brownian Bridge Movement Model.
 Different maps with contours are generated.
 Tip: Consider subsampling your data (e.g. use the app "Thin Data by Time") at first runs and if your data are collected at a very high frequency.

 ## Documentation
 Based on a user-defined grid size and extent, a raster is defined on top of the area of the input data tracks.
-Using the R-function brownian.bridge.dyn() and getVolumeUD(), this App calculates the utilisation distributions (UD; =occurance distribution) per individual track.
+Using the R-function brownian.bridge.dyn() and getVolumeUD(), this App calculates the utilisation distributions (UD; =occurance distribution) per track.
 An average UD combining the UDs of all tracks is calculated.
 Please beware that the average UD is only useful if resolutions of the different tracks are comparable.
-The user-specified contours are displayed for the average UD, per individual in separate maps and for all individuals in one map.
-A table with the UD sizes in Km^2 for the average and per individual and specified contours is returned.
+The user-specified contours are displayed for the average UD, per tracks in separate maps and for all tracks in one map.
+A table with the UD sizes in Km^2 for the average and per track and specified contours is returned.
 The contours can also be downloaded as shapefiles.
 It may occur that for the average UD not all the user-specified contours can be displayed, in this case the smallest possible will be displayed.

 Some parameters of the function brownian.bridge.dyn() are fixed, as they do not influence the results strongly (window.size=31, margin=11).
 The time step is used as `median time lag/15` (with a minimum of 1 secs) to prevent very long running times.
 The location error has to be provided by the user (see below).